SHENZHEN WUZHOU ELEMENTARY SCHOOL

 Vegetation, integrated throughout the school and on its roof, helps with cooling in Shenzhen’s tropical climate, filters pollution, and dampens noise from the busy streets.
 Students will also study and nurture these plants.
 From an urban scale, the school is an extension of the large park directly to the north.
 The school’s raised floors and lower elevation creates buoyancy-driven natural ventilation through the building towards the park.
 In addition, the cooling effect of the school’s natural greenery helps mitigate the urban heat island effect of surrounding commercial development.

-WUZHOU PRIMARY SCHOOL
+SHENZHEN WUZHOU ELEMENTARY SCHOOL

 Client:Bureau Public Works of Futian District, Shenzhen Municipality, FUTONG Real Estate